Computing cobordism maps in link Floer homology and the reduced Khovanov TQFT: A spectral sequence from Khovanov homology

 We shall see in Proposition~\ref{prop:destab} that if $\mc X$ is a destabilisation from $(L,P_0)$ to $(L,P_1)$, then there is an isomorphism

 such that $F_{\mc X}(x \otimes t) = 0$ and $F_{\mc X}(x \otimes b) = x$ if $\mc X$ is positive, and $F_{\mc X}(x \otimes t) = x$ and $F_{\mc X}(x \otimes b) = 0$ if $\mc X$ is negative.

 The maps associated to saddle link cobordisms are more complicated.
 These maps consist of a contact gluing map and a special cobordism map.
-We show that the special cobordism map consists of a single 4-dimensional 2-handle attachment.
-We give a Heegaard diagrammatic description of the induced map, and show that it coincides with the appropriate map in the skein exact triangle of Ozsv\'ath and Szab\'o~\cite{HFK1}, or, more precisely, a decorated version of it for decorated links stated in Theorem~\ref{thm:skein}.
+We show that the special cobordism map consists of a single 4-dimensional 2-handle attachment, and prove that it coincides with the appropriate map in the skein exact triangle of Ozsv\'ath and Szab\'o~\cite{HFK1}, or, more precisely, a decorated version of it for decorated links stated in Theorem~\ref{thm:skein}.
 However, the definition of the map still involves the count of holomorphic triangles.
 More precisely, we prove the following in Theorem~\ref{thm:exacttriangle}: Suppose that we have a saddle cobordism from $(L_0,P_0)$ to $(L_+,P)$, and let the link $(L,P)$ be as in Figure~\ref{fig:surgeryet}; i.e., obtained by adding a full right-handed twist to~$L_+$ along the crossing disk.
 Then, by Theorem~\ref{thm:skein}, there is an exact triangle

 and the map~$f$ coincides with the cobordism map given by the saddle cobordism from~$(L_0,P_0)$ to~$(L_+,P)$.
 Note that Theorem~\ref{thm:skein} is a decorated, and hence natural extension of the skein exact triangles~(7) and~(8) of Ozsv\'ath and Szab\'o~\cite{HFK1}, and there is no need to distinguish between two cases depending on whether the two strands of~$L_+$ intersecting the crossing disc belong to the same component or not.
 Furthermore, it also applies to unoriented saddles and to multi-pointed links.
+In Section~\ref{sec:OSzconstruction}, we also give a Heegaard diagrammatic description of the 2-handle map when we have a saddle cobordism in~$S^3 \times I$.

 Finally, the map induced by an \emph{isotopy} agrees with a diffeomorphism map according to Subsection~\ref{sec:isotopy}.